nhejazi/haldensify/README.md

-builds loosely on the advances of Ertefaie, Hejazi, and van der Laan (2021) to provide nonparametric IPW estimators of the causal effects of continuous treatments (Hejazi et al. 2021), which can be made to achieve the non/semi-parametric efficiency bound by undersmoothing over a family of the HAL conditional density estimators.
+builds loosely on the advances of Ertefaie, Hejazi, and van der Laan (2021) to provide nonparametric IPW estimators of the causal effects of continuous treatments (Hejazi et al. 2021), which can be made to achieve the non/semi-parametric efficiency bound by undersmoothing (lowering regularization) over a family of the HAL conditional density estimators.

 -----